 Steer away from similar designs and colours as used by companies that you’re competing against, otherwise customers may have a hard time separating you from them.

 Designing a logo based on what is trendy and hip right now will make your brand outdated very quickly.

-We recently did an article on the psychology behind colors when used in product packaging.
-The article showed how colors can influence how people think about a product or company, even if they are not aware that this is happening.
+We recently did an article on the psychology behind colours when used in product packaging.
+The article showed how colours can influence how people think about a product or company, even if they are not aware that this is happening.
 Your logo is no different.

-Think carefully about the colors that you use, as this may send out a different message than you intended.
-The colors you use should not be about what you like, but about how you want your company to be perceived.
+Think carefully about the colours that you use, as this may send out a different message than you intended.
+The colours you use should not be about what you like, but about how you want your company to be perceived.